The Vision

 What should I know before I come?

 We live at the top of a large hill overlooking the Pacific.
-It is a brisk, 15 minute uphill walk up a steep dirt road.
+It is an intense, 15 minute uphill walk up a steep dirt road.
 Anyone interested in visiting and staying with us should be fit enough to do the walk on a daily basis.

-Second, we are committed to sustaiable living and that includes composting toilets.
-Be comforable with this kind of thing ;-)
+Second, we are committed to sustainable living and that includes composting toilets.
+Be comfortable with this kind of thing 😉

 Where is the nearest Internet and phone?